dspinellis/unix-history-make/README.md

   reconstructed version of the Unix history, based on the currently available data.
 This repository will be often automatically regenerated from scratch, so this is not a place to make contributions.
+  To ensure replicability its users are encouraged to fork it or archive it.
 * [unix-history-make](https://github.com/dspinellis/unix-history-make) is
   a repository containing code and metadata used to build the above repository.
   Contributions to this repository are welcomed.